 Summer of Discovery

-These summer camps from the Wichita Parks and Recreation department are some of the most affordable full-day summer camps in Wichita for kids ages 6-12, and registration for them is already open.
+These summer camps from the Wichita Parks and Recreation department are some of the most affordable full-day summer camps in Wichita for kids ages 6-12, and registration opens March 15, 2021.
 Sign up early as they are likely to fill up fast.

-Each week of this five-week camp features a different theme and a variety of field trips* and activities.
+Each week of this nine-week camp features a different theme and a variety of field trips and activities.